-New medical implants can now zap bacteria to death with tiny jolts of electricity instead of using heavy drugs.
+New medical implants are killing bacteria with tiny zaps of electricity instead of relying on antibiotics.

 Construction of bioaffinity antibacterial coatings via piezoelectric effect-enhanced alkaline microenvironment